advantageous/qbit/README.md

 ```

 Let's pretend `loadUser` has to look in a local cache, and if the user is not found, look in an off-heap cache
 and if not found it must ask for the user from the UserService which must check its caches and perhaps fallback
 to loading the user data from a database or from other services.
 In other words, `loadUser` can potentially block on IO.

-### Queue Callbacks - The first rule of Queue Club - don't block
+### TQueue Callbacks - he first rule of Queue Club - don't block

 Our client does not block, but our service does.
 Going back to our `RecommendationService`.
 If we get a lot of cache hits for user loads, perhaps the
 block will not be that long, but it will be there and every time we have to fault in a user, the whole system
 is gummed up.
 What we want to be able to do is if we can't handle the recommendation request,
 we go ahead and make an async call to the `UserDataService`.
 When that async callback comes back, then we
 handle that request.
 In the mean time, we handle recommendation lists requests as quickly as we can.
 We never block.